History of Charles Leclerc in Timeline

 2019: Joins Ferrari and First F1 Win

-In 2019, Charles Leclerc launched his own go-kart brand as part of a collaboration with Birel ART.
+In 2019, Charles Leclerc launched his own go-kart brand in collaboration with Birel ART.

-2019: Signing with Ferrari and Maiden Pole Position
+2019: Signs with Ferrari and Maiden Pole Position

-In 2021, Leclerc secured a surprise pole position at his home Grand Prix in Monaco, his first since the 2019 Mexican Grand Prix after colliding with the barrier at La Piscine in the final part of qualifying.
+In 2021, Leclerc secured a surprise pole position at his home Grand Prix in Monaco—his first since the 2019 Mexican Grand Prix—after colliding with the barrier at La Piscine in the final part of qualifying, but was unable to start the race due to a related drive shaft issue.

 In 2024, Leclerc received widespread acclaim for his surprise victory at the Italian Grand Prix, completing a one-stop strategy to secure Ferrari's first home win since 2019.

-April 2020: Won Race for the World sim racing championship
+April 2020: Victory in Race for the World

 In April 2020, Charles Leclerc won the Race for the World sim racing championship, raising over US$70,000 for the COVID-19 Solidarity Response Fund.